1hAck-0/uniptr_t/README.md

 # uniptr_t - C++ Utility Class
 `uniptr_t` stands for univerasl pointer.
-It's a small C++ class wrapper for any pointer type.
+It's a small C++ class wrapping any pointer type.
 It removes the need to cast any pointer to any other pointer type, or to cast a numerical to a pointer type and vice versa.

 The purpose of this library is to make working with pointers a lot a lot easier.
 But you still must be aware how memory and pointers work.
 Also be careful: `uniptr_t` is not always the best type to use when working with pointers or memory addresses.